giordi91/giordi91.github.io/content/post/vegaISA.md

 # Where to start

-I always liked getting my hands dirty when coding, optimizing, disassembling etc. When trying to do that on GPU well result is mixed and often hard to do because the information is not available, you can't really see the machine code etc. That is more or less true depending on the API you are using, you can for example see cuda disassambling but you don't have the ISA to know instructions and or arguments/registers, in DirectX you can often only see the IR from the D3DCompiler.
+I always liked  optimizing and disassembling code.
+When trying to do that on GPU the result is mixed, It is often hard to do because the information is simply not available (on PC), you can't really see the machine code easily.
+That is more or less true depending on the API you are using, you can for example see Cuda disassembly but you don't have the ISA to understand the instructions and/or arguments/registers, in DirectX you can often only see the IR from the D3DCompiler, which might be quite far from the final machine code.

-In my case I am interested in optimizing my DirectX shaders, seeing the landscape the only solution I had was to buy an AMD card and work on it.
+In my case I was interested in optimizing my DirectX shaders, by looking at the landscape the only solution I had was to buy an AMD card and work on it.
 AMD has always been super open on the architecture and tooling.
-There is a public ISA and a lot of tools for developers on PC, you can disassamble and get a lot of information about your shaders.
+There is a public ISA and a lot of tools for developers on PC, you can disassemble and get a lot of information out of your shaders.
-I went ahead I picked up a Vega 64.
-Ok I have the hardware now what?
+I went ahead I picked up a Vega 64, but now that you have the hardware whare do you start?

 # What to study?
-Next we have to get our hands on some material we can actually learn from and study.
-The first two stops are this two amazing presentations, packed with knowledge:
+We have to get our hands on some material we can actually learn from and study.
+The first two stops are these amazing presentations, packed with knowledge:

 {{<target-blank "Digital Dragons 2014 - Michal Drobot" "https://www.youtube.com/watch?v=Bmy3Tt3Ottc&t=10s">}}